buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSweptDiskSolid.md

 If _InnerRadius_ exists then _Radius_ denoting the outer radius shall be greater than _InnerRadius_.

 ### DirectrixBounded
-If the values for _StartParam_ or _EndParam_ are omited, then the _Directrix_ has to be a bounded or closed curve.
+If the values for _StartParam_ or _EndParam_ are omitted, then the _Directrix_ has to be a bounded or closed curve.

 { .change-ifc2x4}
 > IFC4 CHANGE&nbsp; New WHERE rule.